Penny Rinta-Suksi is a star in the leisure procurement field. Her contractual knowledge is unmatched and has a high

 Penny’s experience ranges from structuring and implementing complex major procurement projects to commercial contracts, warranties, guarantee and performance arrangements.
-Penny has a specialty in helping clients to achieve effective corporate and contractual ‘partnering’, finding the right solution to achieve the commercial objective.
+Penny has a specialty in helping clients to achieve effective corporate and contractual ‘partnering’, finding the right solution to achieve their commercial objective.
 Penny works with her team to implement the solution, dealing with all commercial issues including finance, security, IP and IT, construction, procurement, employment, pensions and property.
 Penny has an overview of the entire transaction at any one time and coordinates the team to input efficiently, at the right times and within the available budget.

-She has strong experience in the leisure, culture and housing sectors and sound working knowledge of education, health, financial, manufacturing, waste and energy markets.
-Penny leads on combined housing, leisure and civic infrastructure projects, working on innovative regeneration models to include joint venture vehicles and private sector partnering and contracting.
+She has strong experience in the leisure, culture and housing sectors and sound working knowledge of education, health, financial, manufacturing, telecoms, waste, utilities and energy markets.
+Penny leads on combined housing, leisure, utilities, energy and civic infrastructure projects, working on innovative regeneration models to include joint venture vehicles and private sector partnering and contracting.

 Leisure and Culture

-- Recently appointed critical friend to a District Council prior to award of contract to its preferred bidder.
+- Critical friend to a District Council prior to award of contract to its preferred bidder.

 - Advising a City Council on competitive dialogue procurement for a leisure operator on a new Passivhaus leisure centre – first in the country.

-- Advising a Borough Council on its leisure design build operate and maintain (DBOM) project being procured using Competitive Dialogue – at ISFT stage.
+- Advising a Borough Council on its leisure design build operate and maintain (DBOM) project being procured using Competitive Dialogue.

-- Advising a London Borough Council on a contract variation to lock in £1m service savings.
+- Supported a London Borough Council on a contract variation to lock in £1m service savings.
 Reappointed to secure build of new leisure centre and vary the existing operational contract for the incumbent operator to run such centre.

 - Lead advisor to a University on its new build halls projects with private company using institutional investment.